TIP: For a video of onboarding process, see Sage 200 Professional - Onboarding with Microsoft 365.

 - You will be asked to sign into your Microsoft Azure account.

-- Click Close when the Microsoft Azure Active Directory Proxy Connector setup is complete.
+- Select Close when the Microsoft Azure Active Directory Proxy Connector setup is complete.

 - You will be asked to sign into your Microsoft Azure account again.

-- The installer will now populate with information for you to create your enterprise applications within Azure Active Directory.
+- The installer will now populate with information for you to create your enterprise applications within Microsoft Entra ID (Azure Active Directory).

-TIP: The Windows user you are currently logged in as will automatically activate the API within system administrator and that email address will be used for the Azure ID for that user.
+TIP: The Windows user you are currently logged in as will be used to activate the API in System Administration, and your user's Azure AD email address will be set to the Microsoft account that you signed in with.

 Set up the Native API

-- Go to https://aad.portal.azure.com and sign in with your email address you've used in the installation.
+- Go to entra.microsoft.com/ and sign in using the same email address that you used when you installed the Azure Application Proxy Installer.

 - Select New application.